Legal address: Yeomanry House, Hunter Street, Buckingham, MK18 1EG

-This provider has been granted institutional designation for student support purposes and is also accredited by the National College of Teaching and Leadership (NCTL) to provide initial teacher training (ITT) courses.
-Eligible students studying on courses that meet the requirements set out in the Student Support Regulations can apply for undergraduate student loans and for particular allowances.
+This provider has been granted institutional designation for student support purposes and is also accredited by the National College for Teaching and Leadership (NCTL) to provide initial teacher training (ITT) courses.
+Eligible students studying on courses that meet the requirements set out in student support regulations can apply for undergraduate student loans and for particular allowances.
 Students who commenced study on eligible courses prior to 2016-17 can apply for maintenance grants as well as loans.

 Designated courses include most undergraduate courses, integrated masters courses and ITT courses.
 Eligible postgraduate students studying on courses that meet the requirements set out in student support regulations can apply for disabled students' allowances.

 This provider will normally have met financial sustainability, management and governance criteria set by the Department for Education.
 This provider is monitored annually against these criteria.
-See more about course designation.
+See more in the Department for Education guidance on specific course designation.

-This provider must also demonstrate financial sustainability to the National College for Teaching and Leadership (NCTL).
+This provider must also demonstrate financial sustainability to the National College for Teaching and Leadership.

 This provider is required to give information to the Higher Education Statistics Agency including data on courses, students and graduate employment.
 Students studying at this provider may participate in the National Student Survey and may have data published on Unistats.